ErickSchuenck/ErickSchuenck/README.md

 Developer since 2021, adept in JavaScript, React, and Node.js.
 Delved into Oracle HCM, mastering SQL intricacies.
-Presently engaged in crafting solutions at Starcompany using React, and exploring the possibilities with Nest.js for modern development.
+Presently engaged in crafting solutions at Starcompany using React, and exploring new possibilities with Nest.js.